riboflavin/test-framer-sync/compare/avoma-vs-granola.md

 - Lacks multi-user features.
 - New product – still adding features.
 ## Comparison table
+Some people or companies might prefer Avoma for its integration with Zoom and calendar, as well as its ability to integrate with tools like HubSpot and Notion.
+However, both tools lack depth in integrations and may not fully assist users in meeting productivity.

+On the other hand, Granola could be favored by those looking for an easy-to-use tool with local recording capabilities.
+Despite its simplicity, Granola falls short in terms of integrations and may not provide users with the necessary support to enhance meeting efficiency.
 | Feature                           | Avoma       | Granola     |
 |-----------------------------------|-------------|-------------|
 | Trial/Free Plan                   | ❌ Trial only | ✅ Free plan (limited) |